inquire-benchmark/INQUIRE/README.md

 INQUIRE is a benchmark for expert-level natural world image retrieval queries.

+**Please note that this repository is preliminary.
+Both the code and dataset will be updated.**

 ## 🔔 News
 - **🚀 [2024-06-07]** INQUIRE is up!